You can sync the following resources with GitHub:

 The sync is currently uni-directional.
 In order to sync files from a GitHub repository, the GitHub account must allow access to Next Tech's GitHub OAuth application.

-As an admin or editor, navigate to your account page and select the GitHub option:
+As an admin or editor, navigate to your organization page and select the GitHub option:

 Select Allow GitHub Repository Access.